 * To learn more about this side effect, see the “Side effects explained” section below.

 In most cases, these side effects should be temporary.
 And some may be easily managed, too.
 But if you have any symptoms that are ongoing or that bother you, talk with your doctor or pharmacist.
-Don’t stop using Rexulti unless your doctor recommends it.
+Don’t stop taking Rexulti unless your doctor recommends it.

 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you’d like to notify the FDA about a side effect you’ve had with Rexulti, visit MedWatch.